Lonewolf-Information-systems/wazuh-overlay/README.rst

-Skeleton Overlay
+Wazuh Overlay
 ================

-This is a "skeleton" overlay -- an empty overlay to use as the starting point for collaborating with Funtoo Linux.
+This is a "Wazuh" overlay -- an empty overlay to use as the starting point for collaborating with Gentoo/Funtoo/Sabayon Linux.
 To start using the overlay, perform the following steps:

 1. Review COPYRIGHT.txt and LICENSE.txt.
 What is provide are reasonable defaults,